A right-to-buy mortgage is for people who want to buy their council or housing association home that they have been

 Specific lenders would allow the following - you could use the 40% discount as the deposit and ordinarily borrow £60,000 to purchase your home, but you think that you'd like to renovate the kitchen and bathroom.
 You know that this will cost you £15,000 to do.
 As long as we have quotes showing this, then some mortgage lenders will allow you to borrow £75,000 (£60,000 for the purchase and the additional £15000 for the renovation works) at the same time.

-If you're thinking about applying for the right to buy the first place to start is by talking to us so we can make sure that you'll be able to get the mortgage that you'll need.
+If you're thinking about applying for the right to buy, the first place to start is by talking to us to make sure that you'll be able to get the mortgage you'll need.
 Once we have confirmed you are eligible for a mortgage, we can help you with the right to buy the application and talk you through the full process, along with helping to explain the legal side and making sure that your paperwork is filled in correctly to prevent time-wasting and unnecessary delays to your homeownership.

 Right to Buy isn't as straight forward as a normal home purchase but don't let that put you off

 We are independent mortgage brokers covering Mansfield & Sutton-in-Ashfield.
-If you need a mortgage broker in Mansfield or mortgage broker in Sutton-in-Ashfield we're here to help.
+If you need a mortgage broker in Mansfield or a mortgage broker in Sutton-in-Ashfield, we're here to help.

 Terms & Conditions